Combat Engineers Combat Engineered Combat Targets During Urban Assault Course

 |0

-This work, Combat Engineers Combat Engineered Combat Targets During Urban Assault Course, by MSG Raymond Boyington, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Combat Engineers Combat Engineered Combat Targets During Urban Assault Course [Image 53 of 53], by MSG Raymond Boyington, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.